 The Neato Botvac D7 has good portability.
 Although it's a little heavy, you can still easily carry it if you need to bring it up another floor.

 The Neato Botvac D7 has an outstanding battery performance.
+It has a larger battery than the newer Neato D8, which enables it to run longer on a single charge.
 On its maximum 'Turbo' mode, it lasts about an hour and a half, while its lowest setting, 'Eco' mode, keeps the vacuum running for around two hours.
 Unfortunately, when the charge is below 27%, the vacuum doesn't accept any clean jobs and it looks for its docking station.
 Luckily, you can see when it's close to running out of battery life as the battery button is solid green when it's fully charged, and the button lights up yellow when you're at the last 35% of the battery.

 This vacuum has two power settings: 'Eco' mode, which helps the battery last longer and is quieter, and 'Turbo' mode, which increases suction power and speeds up the brushroll.
 On the app, you can also select 'Gentle Navigation' mode, which is for extra care cleaning.